 - Bottled Water: Bottled water from the supermarket in single serving or jugs is good to keep on hand in the event of a disaster.
 This water should be kept out of sunlight to prevent any microbial life forms from contaminating the water at higher temperatures.
 Be sure to rotate your water storage at least every six months.

-- Clean Water Containers: In the event that you must capture rain water or other source, you must have clean, marked water containers for the proper storage.
+- Water Containers: In the event that you must capture rain water or other source, you must have clean, marked water containers for proper storage.
 Options range from 1.6 gallon bricks to 55 gallon barrels.

 - Water Preserver: This is a concentrated product that can treat up to fifty-five gallons of drinking water, allowing fresh water to be stored up to five years at a time.
 This product kills microscopic life that is responsible for diseases, such as typhoid and dysentery, while preventing mold and fungus growth.